Michael-Gorman/Learning/README.md

-# Learning
+# 2020 Udemy Python Course
+## 2020 Complete Python Bootcamp: From Zero to Hero in Python

-Main projects and tasks from courses e.g Udemy and Edx courses
+Main projects and tasks from courses